delight-im/Knowledge/Apache HTTP Server.md

 ## Setting up Virtual Hosts

+ * As a first step, determine your initial set of individual sites that you want to serve.
+(You will still be able to add more sites later on.)
+Every domain, subdomain or other site that should get its own application directory will be a “virtual host”.

+   **Important:** To that set of hosts, add another one with a name that comes first in alphabetical order, compared to all the other hosts.
+For example, use a (fictitious) subdomain `000` of your primary domain, e.g. `000.example.com`.
+That additional host will serve as a default host and will automatically catch any undefined or invalid host requested by users (or attackers).
+Moreover, it will protect against HTTP header (`Host` request header) injection.
+If you set up SSL/TLS for any other host later, you must set up SSL/TLS for this default host as well.

  * For each of the individual sites that you want to serve, create a dedicated folder below the `/var/www/` directory:

    ```